 The Associate Degree in Health Information Management program prepares students for entry-level employment in the exciting and growing field of health information management.
 The program focuses on the skills related to health information management systems, preparing students to work in a wide range of healthcare organizations.
-This program includes pathway options for credentialing exams, such as the AHIMA Certified Coding Associate (CCA), Certified Healthcare Technology Specialist (CHTS), and Registered Health Information Technician (RHIT).
+This program includes pathway options for credentialing exams, such as the AHIMA Certified Coding Associate (CCA), Certified Coding Specialist (CCS), and Registered Health Information Technician (RHIT).

 Hands-on, practical experience is the focus of the program, which utilizes the AHIMA Virtual Laboratory enabling students to solve problems that simulate those issues encountered in the modern healthcare marketplace, and also includes an externship program to gain actual workplace experience and networking opportunity.

 Program offered 100% online.